rust-lang/cargo/src/doc/src/reference/registry-authentication.md

 # Registry Authentication
-Cargo authenticates to registries with through credential providers.
+Cargo authenticates to registries with credential providers.
 These credential providers are external executables or built-in providers that Cargo uses to store and retrieve credentials.

-Using alternative registries with authentication *requires* a credential provider to be configured to avoid unknowningly storing unecrypted credentials on disk.
-For historical reasons, public (non-authenticated) registres do not require credential provider configuration and the `cargo:token` provider is used if no providers are configured.
+Using alternative registries with authentication *requires* a credential provider to be configured to avoid unknowingly storing unencrypted credentials on disk.
+For historical reasons, public (non-authenticated) registries do not require credential provider configuration, and the `cargo:token` provider is used if no providers are configured.

 Cargo also includes platform-specific providers that use the operating system to securely store